-The AUCL was just updated in 2017 and is discussed in the next Section "Overview of enforcement activity and policy during the last year."
+The AUCL was just updated in 2017 and is discussed in the next Section.

 Overview of enforcement activity and policy during the last year

 The major legislation change last year lies in the revision of the AUCL.
 The previous version of the AUCL was released in 1993.
 Over the course of the past 24 years, it has played an essential role in encouraging and protecting fair commercial competition in China.
 However, economic development has necessitated revisions to the AUCL.